710x/710x/README.md

 <h1 align="center">Hi 👋, I'm 710</h1>
 <h3 align="center">Vuong Sy Hanh</h3>

+- 💻 I am the manager of the dev team in the [Malolo](https://malolo.io/) project.

 - 🪙 I am one of the backend developers of the [xpocket.app](https://xpocket.app) project.

 - 🦾 I'm currently a Backend developer at [Hamsa Corporation](https://hamsa.co/)